-Uncover the exciting opportunity of preparing foods from around the world.
+This course gives students the opportunity to prepare foods from around the world.
 Students explore selected international cuisines and customs while preparing various ethnic foods in weekly labs.
-Build your skills in bread-making, baking, and pastries as you travel from country to country.
-Students experience a career in food journalism as they plan and complete a food magazine.
-Students will understand the principles of food and Science and its relationship to healthy individuals, families, and communities.
+Students will understand the principles of food science and its relationship to healthy individuals, families, and communities.
 Communication, organization, conservation, and money management skills are emphasized.
+Criteria for Selection - None.